 Some of the highly personalized apps allow patients to virtually communicate with health care providers and get instant medical advice.
 Also, patients can have beneficial access to healthcare whenever and wherever they need it.
 They are instrumental in managing chronic illness by providing consistent, cost-effective, and convenient care.

 As we all know that inhalers are the first-line treatment for asthma, but only if taken correctly.
 It is proven to be effective in more than 90% of the patients.
 However, according to research, only half of the patients have control over their condition, while most of them (94%) don’t know how to use inhalers correctly.

-Hence, to aid the people living with asthma, Bluetooth enabled smart asthma inhalers have been developed to manage them better.
-A small device is attached to the inhaler, which keeps a record of every dose with accurate date and time and notifies the user if the treatment is correctly administered or not.
+Hence, to aid the people living with asthma, Bluetooth-enabled smart asthma inhalers have been developed to manage them better.
+A small device is attached to the inhaler, which keeps a record of every dose with an accurate date and time and notifies the user if the treatment is correctly administered or not.
 The data is connected with an app on the patient’s smartphone to store and track the data.
 Moreover, it is proven to reduce the rate of reliever medicine and can offer more carefree days.

 7. Robotic surgery

 Robotic surgeries are successfully used as a minimally invasive technique to aid in control, flexibility, and precision.
 It enables surgeons to perform complicated and complex procedures that can be impossible to do with human hands and are highly tricky otherwise.

 Fortunately, with the development of technology and its invasion into augmented reality, robotic surgery allows surgeons to get real-time information about the patient during an operation.
 However, these inventions have raised some serious concerns regarding the replacement of human surgeons.
 Hence, they are more likely to assist surgeons and leverage their work to enhance productivity now and in the future.

 8. Artificial organs